Imagine There Was No Stigma to Mental Illness | Dr. Jeffrey Lieberman | TEDxCharlottesville

 A four-part series, tentatively titled In Search of Madness: The Untold Story of Mental Illness, based on his book, Shrinks, is currently in production and scheduled for prime-time national broadcast on PBS in April 2021.
 His new book, A Once Malignant Malady: How schizophrenia went from a sentence of madness to a preventable illness will be published by Scribner’s of Simon and Shuster in September of 2021.

-RESET: How to Cope with the COVID-19 Pandemic and Emerge Stronger in Its Aftermath.
-In this timely presentation, Dr. Lieberman looks at how the COVID-19 pandemic is affecting our mental health and disrupting our way of life.
-He explores how the COVID-19 contagion and its social and economic disruption has affected our lives and impacted the American Psyche including its influence on the mentality and productivity of the Global workforce.
-Highlighting strategies to best cope and plan for what’s next, Dr. Lieberman will provide audiences with mechanisms to reset, reframe, and reimagine the future, and insights on how to prepare ourselves, our families and organizations to adapt and emerge stronger on the other side of the COVID-19 Crisis.
+RESET: How to Cope to Emerge Stronger in the New World.
+In this presentation, Dr. Lieberman looks at how the current public health landscape is affecting our mental health and disrupting our way of life.
+He explores how current health, social, and economic disruption has affected our lives and impacted the American psyche including their influence on the mentality and productivity of the global workforce.
+Highlighting strategies to best cope and plan for what’s next, Dr. Lieberman will provide audiences with mechanisms to reset, reframe, and reimagine the future, and insights on how to prepare ourselves, our families, and organizations to adapt and emerge stronger in the modern world.

 Other speech topics include: